Kullu Valley, Himachal Pradesh

 RANI & REINE

-Kullvi WHIMS, our artisan partners, purchase the wool from various families in the surrounding villages, based on word of mouth and family connections.
+Kullvi WHIMS, our artisan partners, purchase our Gaddi wool from various families in the surrounding villages, based on word of mouth and family connections.
+Our Lahauli wool comes from a tiny village about 150 kms from where our artisan partners live.